 I have been living in a bubble of bliss ever since I met the love of my life.
 Our life together remained harmonious and happy for more than six years.
 Life is beautiful.
-Full of sunshine and laughters, inside our home.
+Full of sunshine and laughter, inside our home.
 But the longer I live in this kind of misty existence, the longer I cannot ignore the chaos outside; the violence and hatred that filled the streets; greed and selfishness that lurk in every corner.
 Unhappiness exists.
 Evil exists.
 And they weigh heavily upon whatever it is that is beautiful in this world.

 Somewhere a child as young as two gets molested and murdered, by her own kin.
 Where was her choice to shape her life?
 Did her death had any meaning or significance other than being in the headlines of today’s newspapers?
-If she belongs to a poor family it will cause a brief sensation and outrage, and then it will eventually fade away from people’s minds because that is just the way things are.
+If she belongs to a poor family, it will cause a brief sensation and outrage, and then it will eventually fade away from people’s minds because that is just the way things are.
 Life is like that.
 And everybody has accepted that for a fact.
 There is nothing one can do.

-I know that the history of the world is replete with stories of violence, reaching as far back as the stories of survival among our cave men ancestors.
-That over and over again mankind slaughtered each other for pride, greed and glory.
-However, I cannot get over the fact that until now, after hundreds of years we still haven’t learn how to live together peacefully.
-With all the high technological inventions brilliant minds are capable of inventing, nobody has ever figure out a way, a formula, a solution, on how not to hurt each other.
+I know that the history of the world is replete with stories of violence, reaching as far back as the stories of survival among our cavemen ancestors.
+That over and over again, mankind slaughtered each other for pride, greed and glory.
+However, I cannot get over the fact that until now, after hundreds of years, we still haven’t learned how to live together peacefully.
+With all the great technological inventions brilliant minds are capable of inventing, nobody has ever figured out a way, a formula, a solution, on how not to hurt each other.
 I sound naive, I know.
 Like a child who believes in fairies and Santa Claus.
 Who believes good always triumphs over evil.
-But why should I not.
+But why should I not?
 Why should we accept that evil naturally exists in our lives?
 Around us?

-Through out my life I explored the lowest depth of depravity human beings are capable of sinking into.
+Throughout my life, I explored the lowest depth of depravity human beings are capable of sinking into.
 Some in personal encounters and some from reading a lot of books.
-As a young child I do not understand evil.
-I fear it as one might fear ghosts and vampires, but true evil I have not been a witness to.
+As a young child, I do not understand evil.
+I fear it as one might fear ghosts and vampires, but pure evil I have not been a witness to.
 I grew up protected and loved.
 But I sensed evil lurking in the corner every time I opened the television and watched the news.
 Every time I eavesdrop in whispered conversations between adults.
 I feared it so much I was curious about it.
-I read a lot of Edgar Allan Poe stories and tried to desensitize my self from this dark abstract thing that terrorizes everyone.
+I read a lot of Edgar Allan Poe stories and tried to desensitise my self from this dark abstract thing that terrorises everyone.
 It didn’t work.
-It puzzled me as to what drives man to extreme depravity and perversity.
-In college I got hold of the book Brother’s Karamazov by Dostoevsky.
+It puzzled me as to what drives a man to extreme depravity and perversity.
+In college, I got hold of the book Brother’s Karamazov by Dostoevsky.
 It plunged me down the fevered brain of Ivan Fyodorovich Karamazov.
-In his passionate search for the meaning of good and evil which nearly drove him insane.
-From an arms length I thought I was beginning to understand.
-The book left me with an impression that men are slaves to their appetites.
-But is it really an unescapable truth?
+In his passionate search for the meaning of good and evil, which nearly drove him insane.
+From an arm’s length, I thought I was beginning to understand.
+The book left me with the impression that men are slaves to their appetites.
+But is it really an inescapable truth?
 Are we going to continually blame our animal instincts?

 My first real experience with violence was when I was in high school.
-It was horrific and I could not forget about it.
+It was horrific, and I could not forget about it.
 I remember it was the beginning of summer.
 Humidity was high and choking.
 The classes for that year were just wrapping up.
 I was not really paying attention to my teacher anymore.
 I was feeling drowsy.
-It was around three in the afternoon and all I wanted then was to take a nap.
-Our teacher sat down behind her desk in front of the class, and told us to read the rest of the lesson in our text books.
+It was around three in the afternoon, and all I wanted then was to take a nap.
+Our teacher sat down behind her desk in front of the class and told us to read the rest of the lesson in our textbooks.
 All heads were bent when suddenly ripping the sleepy silence of the classroom were loud shrieks and wailing coming from the room opposite us.
 The screams were chilling.
 We all rushed to the windows of our room to check what was happening.
-We saw a man calmly walking out from the room.
+We saw a man calmly walking out of the room.
 He was carrying a bloodied knife.
 His shirt also stained with blood.
 Two male teachers standing outside the hallway stared at him as if in a daze.
-Paralyzed.
+Paralysed.
 Nobody apprehended him.
 Nobody stopped him as he disappeared from our view.
-When he was out of sight, somebody called for help.
-My classmates and I were gripped with fear while our teacher tried to keep us calm.
-My friends, embracing each other hid in a corner, shaking and crying.
+Hiding in a corner, shaking and crying.

 I processed the sequence of events that took place before the murder in my mind like a detective would to help me cope with the trauma of witnessing evil first hand that day.
 I turned it over in my mind over and over again to find sense in it.
 I applied physics into the situation instead of karma.
-Karma, for me was a defeatist way of looking into it because her punishment was too severe for the transgression she committed.
+Karma, for me, was a defeatist way of looking into it because her punishment was too severe for the transgression she committed.
 I cannot just shrug it off and say it must have been her Karma.
 That is too cruel.

 I looked at it as a result of an action that triggered a sequence of motions toward one direction that inevitably resulted to murder.
 That was how I comforted myself then.
 I did not feel any better.
 But looking back, murder was not necessarily the inevitable end to that story.

-The man who killed Mrs. D, a history teacher, was the father of one my classmates.
+The man who killed Mrs. D, a history teacher, was the father of one of my classmates.
 She was a nice girl that showed no indication she came from a dysfunctional family.
 I will call her Anna.
 Not her real name of course.
 My friends and I once had lunch in their home where her mother, also a nice woman, cooked for us a very delicious meal.
-Anna’s sister, Beth was a senior in high school.
+Anna’s sister, Beth, was a senior in high school.
 We were juniors at that time.
 Beth’s boyfriend was the brother of Mrs. D. His name was Anthony.
 According to what people whispered about after the incident, Anthony had gotten Beth pregnant, and expressed a wish to marry her after graduation.
-When they confessed their situation to Anthony’s family however, his sister, the teacher, vehemently opposed Anthony’s decision to marry Beth.
+When they confessed their situation to Anthony’s family; however, his sister, the teacher, vehemently opposed Anthony’s decision to marry Beth.
 Beth’s family was poor and Anthony came from a snobbish family of professors, doctors and lawyers.
 They had big plans for Anthony.
 It was said that Mrs.D spewed a lot of degrading words against Beth’s family and it had reached her father’s ear.
-I didn’t know Mrs. D that well but what ever she might have said that day, for me doesn’t justify how she was punished.
+I didn’t know Mrs. D that well, but what ever she might have said that day, for me, doesn’t justify how she was punished.
 She was six moths pregnant at that time.